-Google has recently released version 68 of the Chrome Web Browser.
+Not long ago, Google has released version 68 of the Chrome Web Browser.
 In this version, websites that don’t run on HTTPS will be marked as Not Secure.
 This might lead to the following question: does Google value websites with SSL certificates more?
 Will they rank better?
 Is it worth to make the switch?

-In this article you’ll find out whether SSL certificates matter for SEO or not.
+In this article (Updated 2020) you’ll find out whether SSL certificates matter for SEO or not.
 You’ll also learn exactly how to migrate your website from HTTP to HTTPS without suffering any ranking drops.
 Yes, you heard that right.
-If you’re not careful, you can mess up your rankings!
+If you’re not careful, you can mess up your search engine rankings!

 Warning: Switching a website from HTTP to HTTPS the wrong way can heavily mess up your search rankings!
 There are many things that must be taken into consideration.
-The guide at the end of the article will help, but if you’re not sure what you’re doing, please contact an SEO professional who can assist you with the migration.
+A simple backup of the website will not help!
+That’s because you’re playing with the URLs which Google has already indexed.
+Changing those without a proper 301 redirect from HTTP to HTTPS on the entire website will cause Google to think the old, indexed URLs have vanished.
+The HTTP to HTTPS migration guide at the end of the article will help, but if you’re not sure what you’re doing, please contact an SEO professional who can assist you with the migration.
 We can not be held responsible if things go wrong!

 - SSL Certificates, HTTPS & Their Importance